Martin Plowman

-Martin Plowman (born 3 October 1987) is a British professional racing driver from Tamworth currently competing in the British GT Championship for Paddock Motorsport, which he co-founded with Kelvin Fletcher.
+Martin James Plowman (born 3 October 1987) is a British professional racing driver from Tamworth currently competing in the British GT Championship for Paddock Motorsport, which he co-founded with Kelvin Fletcher.
 In 2013, he won the 24 Hours of Le Mans in the LMP2 class and was 2013 FIA WEC World Champion in the LMP2 class for drivers and teams.

 Racing career

 Early career

-After several extremely successful years in karting, Toyota signed Plowman to a 10-year contract to their young driver program.
+After several extremely successful years in karting, Toyota signed Plowman to a ten-year contract to their young driver program.
 He made his professional debut in 2006 driving in Italian Formula Renault for Prema Powerteam, finishing 5th in the Italian Series, claiming rookie of the year.

-He returned to the same team and series in 2007, finishing joint 7th with Team-Mate Henkie Waldscmidt in Italian Formula Renault.
+Plowman returned to the same team and series in 2007, finishing joint seventh with Team-Mate Henkie Waldscmidt in Italian Formula Renault.
 A disappointing end to the campaign for the Prema Powerteam after holding 1–2 in the championship halfway through the season.
 Plowman was dropped from the Toyota young driver program at the end of 2007.

-In 2008 Plowman became an official Volkswagen junior driver where he was assigned to the newly re-formed RC Motorsport team and drove in the first seven rounds (14 races) of the Formula Three Euroseries where he failed to score any points and only managed a best finish of 17th.
-He also drove in the Masters of Formula 3 with Signature-Plus where he finished 14th.
+In 2008, Plowman became an official Volkswagen junior driver where he was assigned to the newly re-formed RC Motorsport team and drove in the first seven rounds (fourteen races) of the Formula Three Euroseries where he failed to score any points and only managed a best finish of seventeenth.
+He also drove in the Masters of Formula 3 with Signature-Plus where he finished fourteenth.

 Indy Lights

-In 2009 Plowman signed to drive for Panther Racing in the American Firestone Indy Lights series, the feeder series to IndyCars.
-Martin finished 11th in the points standings in his inaugural season with Panther Racing, while achieving two top five finishes and eight top ten finishes.
+In 2009, Plowman signed to drive for Panther Racing in the American Firestone Indy Lights series, the feeder series to IndyCars.
+Martin finished eleventh in the points standings in his inaugural season with Panther Racing, while achieving two top five finishes and eight top ten finishes.

 After the 2009 season, Martin signed on board with AFS-Andretti Autosport to compete with teammate Charlie Kimball in the 2010 Indy Lights season.
 Plowman won from the pole to capture his first victory at the Mid-Ohio Sports Car Course.
 He captured another pole two races later at Chicagoland Speedway but was knocked after making contact with former teammate Pippa Mann while leading the race.
 He finished third in the championship, one spot ahead of Kimball.

 IndyCar Series

-In 2011 Plowman made his IndyCar Series debut with Sam Schmidt Motorsports as a part of their partnership with AFS Racing.
+In 2011, Plowman made his IndyCar Series debut with Sam Schmidt Motorsports as a part of their partnership with AFS Racing.
 Plowman competed in the events at Mid-Ohio Sports Car Course, Infineon Raceway, and the Baltimore Grand Prix, driving the number 17 car featuring the logo of Snowball Express, a volunteer organisation created to assist the children of military personnel who have died while on active duty since the 9/11 attacks.